MALGIREDDY/DevOps-Practice-Test/README.md

 [2025-11-04 12:11:05] SUCCESS: Backup completed successfully for /c/Users/Dell/Desktop/test_backup/data

+## 🧩 Design Decisions

+- Used **Bash scripting** for portability and native Linux compatibility.
+- Chose **.tar.gz** format for fast compression and easy restoration.
+- Used **MD5 checksum** to ensure integrity of backups.
+- Separated configuration into `backup.config` to make the script reusable for different users.
+- Implemented a **lock file** (`/tmp/backup.lock`) to prevent multiple script runs.
+- Adopted a **timestamp-based naming scheme** for clear version tracking.

+## ⚠️ Known Limitations

+- Incremental backups are not yet implemented (full backup every time).
+- Email notification is simulated (writes to a log instead of sending).
+- Currently designed for local backups; remote (S3/FTP) not supported.
+- Tested primarily in Git Bash / Linux environment.

 🔹 Meaning:
 All steps finished without errors — your backup is complete, verified, and safe 🎉